You’ve Inherited an IRA, Now What?

 Whether you’re a non-spouse inheriting an IRA (as an individual or if it is left to multiple people) or a spouse who is not the sole beneficiary, there are a few key details to keep in mind.
 In any of these instances, the IRS does not allow you to transfer the money from an inherited IRA into an existing account of yours.
 Instead, you will have to transfer your portion of the assets into a new IRA that is set up and formally named as an inherited IRA.
 Additionally, no contributions are allowed in the new, inherited IRA account.

 Familiarizing yourself with these changes in legislature and tax obligations of inheriting an IRA now can help you and your loved ones better prepare to receive your inheritance.
-If you find yourself wondering if you’re making the most effective decision for you and your family, you may want to work with trusted financial professional services who are familiar with the tax obligation and changing regulations regarding the inheritance of an IRA.
+If you find yourself wondering if you’re making the most effective decision for you and your family, you may want to work with a holistic financial planner who is familiar with the tax obligation and changing regulations regarding the inheritance of an IRA.